 You see, Germany is an exceptionally diverse country and the nation’s dining scene reflects that diversity.
 From immigrant-owned restaurants serving the traditional food of their home countries to fusion restaurants where innovative chefs combine flavors from around the globe, Germany’s diverse food choices are ideal for vegetarian travelers.

 I had several excellent Asian-inspired vegetarian meals in Germany.
 In Berlin, I went to PHO Noodlebar, a new(ish) Vietnamese fusion restaurant with several different vegetarian and vegan options.
 I opted for their Pho Buddha, featuring tofu, vegetables, enoki mushrooms and fresh herbs.
 PHO Noodlebar is just a few blocks from one of the coolest hotels in Berlin – Casa Camper.
 In fact, this part of Berlin is packed with good vegetarian restaurants.

-In Cologne, there was also a tiny Vietnamese restaurant across the street from Hostel die Wohngemeinschaft called ut Han (in fact, it’s so tiny that it’s almost impossible to find using online maps, so just check opposite the hostel).
+In Cologne, there was also a tiny Vietnamese restaurant across the street from Hostel die Wohngemeinschaft called ut Han (it’s so tiny that it’s almost impossible to find using online maps, so just check opposite the hostel).
 Here, they had a “make your own salad roll” platter featuring rice noodles, three different preparations of tofu and fresh herbs.
 I dipped each piece of rice paper into the vertical tray holding hot water until it was soft, and then rolled each one up exactly to my liking.